fingerprintjs/fingerprintjs-pro-server-api-node-sdk/readme.md

 ## Support and feedback

-To report problems, ask questions or provide feedback, please use [Issues](https://github.com/fingerprintjs/fingerprintjs-pro-server-api-node-sdk/issues).
+To report problems, ask questions, or provide feedback, please use [Issues](https://github.com/fingerprintjs/fingerprintjs-pro-server-api-node-sdk/issues).
 If you need private support, you can email us at [oss-support@fingerprint.com](mailto:oss-support@fingerprint.com).

 ## License